Arsenal21/simple-download-monitor/simple-download-monitor/readme.txt

 For screenshots please visit the [download monitor plugin page](http://www.tipsandtricks-hq.com/simple-wordpress-download-monitor-plugin)

 == Changelog ==

+= 3.1.2 =
+- Removed the link from the download item name in the template 2 display.

 = 3.1.1 =
 - Fixed a bug with the file download password entry field.